June 11

 NOTE: If you know you want clad stainless cookware, you can skip this section.
 If you're not sure, you should read it to find out why we like it so much.

-Cookware preferences are in the eye of the beholder.
-Some people love cast iron, others won't cook without nonstick, and some folks even love glass and ceramic.
+Cookware preferences are subjective.
+Some people love cast iron, others won't cook without nonstick, and others use glass and ceramic.

 • Durability--corrosion and rust resistant